ItaiAxelrad/remote-sensing/posts/combining-raters-and-vectors.md

 alt <- extract(bel, line, along = TRUE)
 ```

-We can already plot the result as follows, but the x axis does not really provide any indication of distance.
+We can already plot the result as follows, but the x-axis does not provide any indication of distance.

 ```r
 plot(alt\[\[1\]\], type = 'l', ylab = "Altitude (m)")
 ```

-In order to make an index for the x axis, we can calculate the distance between the two extremities of the transect, using `distHaversine()` from the geosphere package.
+To make an index for the x-axis, we can calculate the distance between the two extremities of the transect, using `distHaversine()` from the geosphere package.

 ```r
 if(!require(geosphere)) {